Hole 1 – 176 yards Par 3

-Line of site is the top left window of the clubhouse, as the green slopes heavily from right to left your approach will best be placed front right of the green.
+Line of site is the left patio window of the clubhouse, as the green slopes heavily from right to left your approach will best be placed front right of the green.
 A birdie awaits to finish your round and the Bar Staff are ready to help you celebrate and relax.